The Walker & Sharpe Team

 He completed his traineeship with Messrs MacLay, Murray and Spens, solicitors in Glasgow and Edinburgh.
 He joined Walker & Sharpe in November 1983 and became a partner in October 1986.

 Roderick practices in domestic, commercial and agricultural conveyancing.
-He is Clerk to Nith District Salmon Fishery Board and has a special interest in Game Fisheries Law.
+He is Clerk to Nith District Salmon Fishery Board and Laggan & Sorn District Salmon Fishery Board on the Island of Islay, and has a special interest in Game Fisheries Law.

 Lister was educated at Madras College in St Andrews and then Dundee University.
 He joined Walker & Sharpe in 1991.
 Lister specialises in family law, and has a broad civil practice covering accident claims, contract disputes, employment law and debt recovery.
 He became a partner of the firm in 1994.

 Lister is often requested by the Court to prepare child welfare reports in particularly difficult cases where there is a dispute involving a child.
 Lister is also frequently appointed to act on behalf of children by the Sheriff.
 He is a member of the Family Law Association.

 Outside of law, tennis is his main passion having played up to county level.
 He is a qualified tennis coach and is currently Secretary of the Dumfries and Galloway Tennis Association, which is involved in all aspects of developing tennis in the region.

 Neil graduated with a degree in Scots Law with Honours and Diploma in Professional Legal Practice from Edinburgh University, before training with Messrs Russell & Aitken in Denny.
 He relocated to Dumfries in 1997, before joining the team at Walker & Sharpe in 2002.
 Neil practices in domestic and commercial conveyancing and has a wealth of experience in property related matters.